Skip to Content

 Spiders are one of the most noticeable fall pests.
 Many species mature late in the season, which is why you suddenly see larger spiders and more webs.

-- Where you’ll see them: Corners of ceilings, basements, garages, window frames, and around exterior lights.
+• Where you’ll see them: Garages, basements, corners of ceilings, window frames, and around exterior lights.

-- What to watch for: Webs in corners, in storage areas, and along baseboards; spiders hiding in shoes, boxes, or clutter.
+• What to watch for: Webs in corners and storage areas; spiders hiding in shoes, boxes, and clutter.

 Ants